 Likewise, Atrevida encourages breweries to be more inclusive in their hiring practices.
 “You have to open up doors to more than just one demographic,” says Fierro.
 “There is a pool of incredible talent not being tapped into because you’re a woman or because you belong to a certain community as opposed to being judged solely on your skill.”

-Above all as a consumer consider trying a beer from one of these Latinx-owned breweries.
+Above all as a consumer consider trying a beer from one of these Latine-owned breweries.
 Not only will you be supporting a minority-owned business, but you’ll also be drinking a glass of history and tradition.
 And chances are you’ll be trying something you’ve never tasted before.

-20+ Latinx-Owned Breweries Across the United States
+20+ Latine-Owned Breweries Across the United States

 5 Rabbit Cerveceria